qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Select the :guilabel:`Font size` |selectstring| and use the **[Font]** and **[Color]** buttons to set the font and color.
 Define if your labels should be rendered in points or in map units.
-You can also change the angle and the placement of the text-label.
+You can also change the placement of the text-label.

 To change the position of the text relative to the feature: